LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 Resetting passwords is a highly effective method to prevent unauthorized access by attackers.
 Additionally, disabling Azure AD user accounts and on-premises AD accounts are powerful actions that effectively cut off access to their associated resources.

+In the beginning, we usually initiate the process of identifying the incident to classify whether it is a false positive or true positive.
+If it is indeed a true positive, we delve into the incident to gain a comprehensive overview and identify compromised assets before moving on to containment.
+Following containment, we isolate or shut down the asset to halt the ongoing attack.
+The subsequent steps involve further investigation, eradication, remediation, and more.
+I hope I can share a story about further investigation and eradication in the next part of the blog.

 ## Reference

 #### Disclaimer